 How do I maintain my model building tools for long-term use?

 Keep your tools clean and dry after each use.
-Replace blades of precision knives regularly for optimal performance - blunt blades cause tearing cuts.
+Replace blades of precision knives regularly for optimal performance - dull blades cause tearing cuts.
 Lightly oil moving parts of tweezers and scissors with sewing machine oil.
 Store everything in a dry place and check periodically for rust or wear.

 Which common mistakes can ruin an entire project?